QED1224/Toontown-Resources/Guide.md

     ```python
    questItemFound = False
-   minChance = questClass.getPercentChance()
+   minChance = questClass.getPercentChance() # Quest rarity %
    chance = random.randint(minChance - 40, 100)
    if chance <= minChance:
        questItemFound = True
     ```
-- If there was not an active Fishing quest or the item was not found,  `QuestItem` used the same process as `FishItem` (see next section).
+- If there was not an active Fishing quest or the quest item was not found,  `QuestItem` used the same process as `FishItem` (see next section).

 ### `FishItem`